codingnninja/laravel-render-template/README.md

 ![Render enviroment section](https://res.cloudinary.com/nyscapp/image/upload/v1686211206/laravel_render_environment_variable_chirww.png)

 Now, your application should be working correctly.
-And don't forget, it is important to keep this your application repository private for security reasons.
+And don't forget, it is important to keep this your application repository private for security and other reasons.

 ## Content of Laravel-render-template